lkcampbell/brackets-cowsay/README.md

 in a row (e.g. `cowsay_fortune__TU`) will insert an error message into the document.

+**Note:** Options to the far right of the chain always have the highest priority.
+If two options in the chain conflict with each other, the option on the right will have precedence.
+For example, the command `cowsay_p_t` will draw a tired cow and the command `cowsay_t_p` will draw a paranoid cow.

 ##### List of Current Options
 **_e[text]:** Define how to draw the cow's eyes.  `[text]` can be zero, one, or two characters to represent the cow's eyes.
 For example, `_e><` will draw the